uhellstr/sqlcl-shell/README.md

 are connected to the HR schema on the FREEPDB1 database.

 Now you can invoke `M-x sqlcl-shell-run` and connect to another schema.

+## History

+2023-08-26 Release 1.0.1

+Fixed issue with handling new connection within SQLcl where password entered was not hidden.
+Now `sqlcl-shell-run` uses `comint-password-prompt-regexp` and prompts for password correctly in hiden mode.

+Now also support login as /nolog when entering this as username SQLcl starts without any active connection.
+You can enter a new connection as:

+conn <username>@//<hostname>:<portno>/<service_name>

+Eaxmple:

+conn hr@//localhost:1521/freepdb1